tecnico-sec/Secure-Sockets-in-action/README.md

 The connection should fail again, what happened this time was that the certificate of the server wasn't sent to the user.
 If you were trying to open a website what should appear is [this](https://untrusted-root.badssl.com/).

-So now try adding the server certificate to the user jks so he can trust the server:
+So now try adding the server certificate to the user jks so he can trust the server (again, if promted with "Trust this certificate? [no]:  yes", confirm by typing "yes"):

 ```sh
 keytool -import -trustcacerts -file server.pem -keypass changeme -storepass changeme -keystore usertruststore.jks